NatronGitHub/Natron/Documentation/source/plugins/net.sf.cimg.CImgHistEQ.rst

 |pluginIcon|

-*This documentation is for version 2.0 of HistEQ.*
+*This documentation is for version 2.0 of HistEQ (net.sf.cimg.CImgHistEQ).*

 Description
 -----------